The Multiple Uses of a Chamfer Mill

 While most undercutting end mills are conceptually similar, there are a few key differences that must be considered when picking the right tool for your job.
 Harvey Tool offers the following styles as stock standard tools.

-undercutting end mills
+selection undercutting end mills sizes and styles

 Ball Nose Milling Strategy Guide